Booby-Boobs/burnout-meter/README.md

-# Boobs Ticker
+# The Burnout Meter

 Your IRL Health Bar.
 Don't let it hit zero.

-Boobs Ticker is a desktop application that sits at the bottom of your screen, looking exactly like a financial news ticker (Bloomberg style).
+The Burnout Meter is a desktop application that sits at the bottom of your screen, looking exactly like a financial news ticker (Bloomberg style).
 But instead of tracking stock prices, it tracks the real-time depreciation of your HP as you work.

 Every keystroke costs you.
 Every mouse click drains you.